Photograph: Denis Finnin

 • Art

 Head straight to the Heyman Family Art Lab on the first floor.
 The cheerful art studio overlooks the garden, and it has books and toys and a small play area in addition to activity stations stocked with amazing art supplies.
-After visiting the art lab, grab one of the family gallery guides that helps transform the museum into a playful and thought-provoking experience.
+Family gallery guides help transform the museum into a playful and thought-provoking experience for all ages.
 Labels in the museum for children called For Kids not only identify art, they ask questions that will get your little gallery-goer chatting away.
 Older kids (10 and up) will want to go to Paula and James Crown Creativity Lab on the second floor.
 This studio is geared for children, teens and adults, with more sophisticated art projects.

 • Things to do